-Sports Dinners - Rowing, Netball and Rugby
+Sports Awards Night - Rowing, Netball and Rugby

 To celebrate the sporting achievements of Townsville Grammar School students, an annual Sports Awards Assembly is held each year.
 The following awards may be presented:

 For students from Years 4 – 12 who represent the School in Swimming, Cross-Country and Athletics.
 Reserves who do not compete, do not qualify.

 The Pierre De Coubertin Award is awarded by the Australian Olympic Council to promote the Olympic ideals throughout the community.
 The recipient is selected from Year 12 Physical Education students who have best met the representation and participation criteria, and displayed attributes most consistent with the Olympic movement.

 Students who gain selection in a state or National team in their chosen sport will receive the appropriate medallion.
 This applies to both School and Club level sports.

 These students are not necessarily the best-performing player or team member but the student regarded as the most positive and consistent with their attitude and performance at both games and training.

 Junior School students are recognised with a Merit, Striving and Coaches Certificate at their Sports Assembly whilst Club Sport Award Winners will be presented at their respective awards night.